Botox: Treating Overactive Bladder & Incontinence

 - The procedure can be repeated, and over time, the frequency of injections sometimes lessens as the muscle learns to relax.

 If you have any questions regarding Botox, or if you think it may be the right fit for you, our team of professionals are available to answer any questions to help you make an informed decision.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.